Neck (music): Guitar

 While it may be perceived that position markers are featured on popular instruments to accommodate their typically lesser-educated users (in contrast to classical instruments), on the contrary, for the above reasons, position markers are of much help to electric guitarists of any level of competence.

 Steel guitar

 Steel guitars often have multiple necks and were among the first multi-neck instruments; each neck is tuned differently to afford more chord voicings. in the 1940s, lap steel guitars had up to four necks.

 Violin

 The neck of a violin is usually maple with a flamed figure compatible with that of the ribs and back.
 The shape of the neck and fingerboard affect how easily the violin may be played.
 Fingerboards are dressed to a particular transverse curve, and have a small lengthwise "scoop," or concavity, slightly more pronounced on the lower strings, especially when meant for gut or synthetic strings.
 Many authentic old instruments have had their necks reset to a slightly increased angle, and lengthened by about a centimeter.
-The neck graft allows the original scroll to be kept with a Baroque violin when bringing its neck to conformance with modern standard.
+The neck graft allows the original scroll to be kept with a Baroque violin when bringing its neck to conformance with modern standards.